ambiso/ambiso.github.io/content/2021-06-06-cscg-2021-secure-bank/index.md

 In short: if we can obtain the random challenge from a run of the protocol we win✨.

 The challenge description also advises us not to try an online brute-force attack.
-To enforce this we actually have to recover the challenge twice with different random PINs from a protocol run.
+To enforce this we actually have to recover the challenge twice from two consecutive protocol runs, where each has a randomly chosen PIN.
 That's \\(10000^2 = 100\\) million possible combinations!
 Assuming 30 online guesses per second it would take 38.58 days to perform this many guesses.
 Even with 100 million guesses we only have a